Skip to main content

 Data Structures

-It's always very confusing to understand what exactly is behind a commit.
-We've the entire code base that's tracked by GIT and at the same time we say a commit contains everything.
-Here I'm trying to build a strong mental model of how GIT stores data internally.
-This will definitely help to also understand while working with branches, merges, rebases, etc.
+It's always confusing to know what's behind a commit.
+GIT tracks the whole code base.
+Yet we say a commit holds everything.
+Here I build a strong mental model of how GIT stores data inside.
+This also helps with branches, merges, and rebases.

 data structures used in a GIT repository

-GIT has two different parallel data structures.
-It's important to keep both in mind while working with repositories.
+GIT has two parallel data structures.
+Keep both in mind when you work with repositories.

 1. Commit History - This is just ONE acyclic graph data structure.

-2. Trees - There are 1 to N trees based on different branches, different heads, etc.
+2. Trees - There exists 1 to N trees based on different branches, different heads, etc.

-The entire repository structure isn't stored in the exact folder structure inside .git/objects.
+The repository structure isn't stored as the same folder structure inside .git/objects.

 • Base folders are created with 2 characters.
-Since the possible values in SHA-1 hash is 0-9 and A-F, there can be 256 different possible first two characters of any hash generated.
+A SHA-1 hash uses 0-9 and A-F. A hash has 256 possible first two characters.

-• GIT simply spreads the data across these folders based on the first two characters.
+• GIT spreads the data across these folders by the first two characters.

-• This means, first 2 characters is the folder name and rest is the file name.
+• The first 2 characters are the folder name and the rest is the file name.

-• GIT then searches and builds the repository structure by reading through different folders based on different hash values.
+• GIT then builds the repository structure by reading through these folders by hash.

 Git Storage Structure

-Every node (which is a file on the filesystem) of the tree contains pointers to the underlying objects that are inside it.
-A directory contains pointers to files and sub-directories.
-The pointers are nothing but the file name of the underlying object.
-It can then look for the files with the names of the hash to retrieve its next level objects.
+Each tree node is a file on the filesystem.
+It holds pointers to the objects inside it.
+A directory holds pointers to files and sub-directories.
+A pointer is just the file name of the object.
+GIT then looks up files by their hash names to get the next level of objects.

 Every commit in GIT points to a root tree object.
-This means, every commit gets it's own filesystem snapshot of the entire project.
+Every commit gets its own filesystem snapshot of the whole project.

 Change leading to new tree objects

-Whenever a change is made to any file or directory, or just permissions, the hash of that object contents changes.
-This change is propagated up to the root of the tree, leading to new tree objects being created for all parent directories up to the root.
+Change any file, directory, or even just permissions, and that object's content hash changes.
+This change flows up to the root of the tree.
+New tree objects are made for all parent directories up to the root.

-But all other unchanged objects are reused from previous commits.
-This shared structure is what makes GIT efficient in terms of storage and at the same time keeping full files separately and not just differences makes it fast.
+All other unchanged objects are reused from past commits.
+This shared structure makes GIT efficient in storage.
+And keeping full files, not just diffs, makes it fast.

 Root commit

 Every tree object is immutable.
-If anything inside a folder changes (file or subdirectory), GIT creates a new tree for that folder and all parent folders up to the root.
+If anything in a folder changes, a file or a subdirectory, GIT creates a new tree for that folder and all parent folders up to the root.

 Unchanged sub-trees are reused across commits.